 - Ensure there is an audit-trail.
 It’s not about covering one’s back!
 But you need to clearly and easily see what has been done when.
 So you can quickly identify if there are gaps, and address these gaps; plus plan how to ensure these gaps don’t happen again the next time.

 - Move towards collaborative ways of communication, such as workflow solutions.
 I know people have a love of spreadsheets (?!).
 But relying on emails and spreadsheets contributes to inefficiency and human error.
 For example, if the same point of information is in more than one location, you can easily update one location, but not the other.

 - Purchasing staff play a very important role.
 They need to ensure that any replacement materials do not bring new allergens.
 To what extent are they aware of this responsibility?

 Can we help?

-Get in touch to discuss how we can help you simplify, and make more reliably, your allergen-control processes.
+Get in touch to discuss how we can help you simplify, and make more reliable, your allergen-control processes.